BenRogersWPG/VSCode-Transparent-Minimap/README.md

 ## Future To-dos and Development Ideas 📝

-- Audit 'when' clauses in package.json in response to upcoming changes noted in VS Code v1.76.
 - Introduce localization and/or translation to add extension in more languages
 - Add a user setting to color minimap shadow border or remove it entirely
 - Update extension logo to look better on light themes